Samsung’s Galaxy Note 10 Plus Review: Renaissance Phone

 The Samsung Galaxy Note 10 Plus takes everything great about the Galaxy S10 Plus and raises the bar a little further.
-To get to that greatness, you’ll need to get past some gimmicky features, but the phone’s core satisfies so much, you won’t need to hunt for another for a while.
+To get to that greatness, you’ll need to get past gimmicky features, but the phone core is solid.

 The Galaxy Note 10 Plus is all about style.
 Around front, you’re treated to a vast 6.8-inch screen, which is surrounded by some of the thinnest bezels I’ve seen to date.
 There’s a hole-punch camera again, but unlike those on the Galaxy S10 phones, it’s small and centered.
 You’ll still see it, but it doesn’t take up much space on the status bar.